quran/quran.com-frontend/README.md

 this is unacceptable.

 #### Design
-We currently use invision.
+We currently use InvisionApp.
 Again, contact me if you'd like access to it.